sharjeel-siddiqui12/gym-website-using-react/README.md

 If you’re looking for a website for your gym, CoreFit is a great option.
 It has a clean and modern look, and comes with useful features like a built-in timetable.
 CoreFit is also responsive to all devices, so users can view the site on any screen size.

-Credits for the design go to: <a href='https://www.radiustheme.com/'>RadiusTheme</a>

 ## Tech Stack

 Vite<br/>